Database

 Table fields dictionary option

-Option | Description |
+| Option | Description |

-Table fields don't need to be linked to a dictionary | If selected, table fields do not have to be linked to a dictionary item.
+| Table fields don't need to be linked to a dictionary | If selected, table fields don't have to be linked to a dictionary item.
 Field names can be chosen freely. |

-Table fields must be linked to a dictionary | If selected, table fields must be linked to a dictionary item.
+| Table fields must be linked to a dictionary | If selected, table fields must be linked to a dictionary item.
 Field names can be chosen freely. |

 Database

-Option | Description |
+| Option | Description |

-Create primary key on LIONRECNO | If enabled, the primary key will be set on Lionrecno by default.
+| Create primary key on LIONRECNO | If enabled, the system sets the primary key on LIONRECNO by default.
 If indexes use the option

-Set as primary key, then this overrules the default application setting. |
+Set as primary key, this overrides the default application setting. |

-Set SI-DBSTATUS on deadlocks/locks etc. | If not enabled, the execution of Forms and Reports will be aborted if certain database errors occur,
+| Set SI-DBSTATUS on deadlocks/locks etc. | If disabled, the system aborts the execution of Forms and Reports when certain database errors occur,

-SI-DBSTATUS will be set to the specific
+SI-DBSTATUS to the specific

-the programmers' responsibility to check SI-DBSTATUS after every database access in
+error.
+Developers must check SI-DBSTATUS after every database access in

-Use default fill factor for indexes defined in SQL |
+| Use default fill factor for indexes defined in SQL |

 records to be added or changed in the concerned table.
-As indication for setting a suitable fill factor,
+As an indication for setting a suitable fill factor,

-please regard the following: |
+consider the following: |

-Define Unicode alpha fields for all tables |
+| Define Unicode alpha fields for all tables |

-If enabled alpha fields in all tables can contain Unicode. warning If exporting Unicode data to ASCII files,
+If enabled, alpha fields in all tables can contain Unicode. warning If you export Unicode data to ASCII files, non-ASCII characters are replaced by question marks. |

-Define LIONRECNO as Numeric 18 (instead of 9) | If enabled, LIONRECNO will be a Numeric 18 field instead of the default Numeric 9.![]() If defined as Numeric 18 this warning will not be issued. |
+| Define LIONRECNO as Numeric 18 (instead of 9) | If enabled, LIONRECNO becomes a Numeric 18 field instead of the default Numeric 9.
+If you define it as Numeric 18, this warning does not appear. |

-No index on Lionrecno (Oracle only, use rowid instead) | If enabled, there will be no implicit index created on LIONRECNO on an Oracle database.
+| No index on Lionrecno (Oracle only, use rowid instead) | If enabled, there will be no implicit index created on LIONRECNO on an Oracle database.
 This checkbox has

 no function for an MS-SQL database. |

-Abort transaction when deleting a non-existing record | If enabled, the transaction will be aborted if deleting a non-existing record. |
+| Abort transaction when deleting a non-existing record | If enabled, the transaction will be aborted if deleting a non-existing record. |

-Abort transaction when updating a non-existing record | If enabled, the transaction will be aborted if updating a non-existing record. |
+| Abort transaction when updating a non-existing record | If enabled, the transaction will be aborted if updating a non-existing record. |

-Add timestamp fields | If enabled, by default the timestamp fields will be added to all tables in the application.
+| Add timestamp fields | If enabled, by default the timestamp fields will be added to all tables in the application.
 This can be changed for each table individually in the Table Options. |

 Overwrite Collation Sequence

-Option | Description |
+| Option | Description |

-changing this setting.
+| MsSql | warning Changing the Overwrite Collation Sequence setting can greatly impact an AMT environment, therefore it's strongly advised to consult with Avanade before changing this setting.
 With the overwrite collation sequence it is possible to set the application database to a case insensitive

 collation while using a case sensitive collation for the data itself.
 This allows for queries with mixed case

 to be executed correctly, for example: "selECT * FRom TaBlE1".
 Also note that the collation sequence has no references to the logic compares or sort compares.
-Meaning that changing the collation sequence on the database might result in unexpected compare results as it expects the default collation sequence. warning Only the application database can have a different collation setting.
+This means that changing the collation sequence on the database might result in unexpected compare results, as it expects the default collation sequence. warning Only the application database can have a different collation setting.
 Other AMT databases (e.g. the system database) must be set according to the important settings for the used database system.
 Important Settings for MS-SQL Server or Important Settings for Oracle Database. |

-Oracle |
+| Oracle |

 Extra requirements for Oracle databases: